 Variant Label : a label that has one or more variant code point(s) .

-Variant Label Calculation: generating labels of similar or identical semantic meaning or visual confusability because of the presence of a variant code point in the label.
+Variant Label Calculation: The process by which all possible variant labels are calculated based on code point variants defined in the RZ-LGR.
+Variant labels also have a disposition value determined by the calculation, “allocatable” or “blocked”.

-Scope of the SG: All orange colored boxes constitute the scope of activities of the study group- technical issues related to ccTLD and IDN Label Validation (pertinent technical issues that surround Syntactic validation of labels classed as ccTLD or gTLD), RZ_LGRs Update Triggers (uncovering the various technical issues that can lead to RX_LGRs update) and RZ_LGRs Deployment Architecture (identifying metrics to find out a suitable deployment architecture for RZ_LGRs repository)
+Scope of the SG: All orange colored boxes constitute the scope of analsyis of the study group- technical issues related to Label Validation (pertinent technical issues that surround Syntactic validation of labels classed as ccTLD or gTLD), RZ_LGRs changes (uncovering the various technical issues that can lead to RX_LGRs update) and RZ_LGRs Deployment Architecture (identifying metrics to find out a suitable deployment architecture for RZ_LGRs repository)

-RZ_LGRs Update Triggers: refers or represents circumstances or situations that can lead to updating root zone LGRs such as:
+RZ_LGRs Changes: refers or represents circumstances or situations that can lead to updating root zone LGRs such as:

 Changes in variant code points disposition